alfonsof/azure-python-examples/azurefunctioneventhubevent/README.md

     * `__init__.py` - Code of the function.
     * `function.json` - Configuration of the function.

-* Create the Function App.
+* Create an Event Hubs Namespace and an Event Hub.

+  1. Create an Event Hubs Namespace.

+     An Event Hubs namespace provides a unique scoping container, in which you create one or more event hubs.

+     To create a namespace in your resource group using the portal, do the following actions:

-  1. You must create a Storage Account for the Function App, using the Azure console.
+     1. You must create the Event Hubs Namespace, using the Azure console.

+     2. Select the your data for: Suscription, Resource group, Namespace name and Location.

+     3. Choose Basic for the pricing tier.

+  2. Create an Event Hub.
-  2. You must create the Function App.
-You can create it in two ways:

-      * Using the Azure console.
+     You must create the Event Hub, using the Azure console.

-      * Using the Azure CLI tool:
+     To create an event hub within the namespace, do the following actions:

+     1. On the Event Hubs Namespace page, select `Event Hubs` in the left menu.

+     2. At the top of the window, select `+ Event Hub`.

+     3. Type a name for your event hub, then select `Create`.

+  3. Create a SAS Policy.

-        You create the Azure Function App by executing the command:
+     You must create the SAS Policy, using the Azure console.

-        ```bash
-        az functionapp create --functions-version 3 --resource-group <RESOURCE_GROUP> --os-type Linux --consumption-plan-location westeurope --runtime python --name <FUNCTION_APP> --storage-account <STORAGE_ACCOUNT>
-        ```

-        In the previous command, replace with the proper:

-        * `<RESOURCE_GROUP>` - Resource group name.
-        * `<FUNCTION_APP>` - Function App name.
-        * `<STORAGE_ACCOUNT>`- Storage Account name.
+     1. On the Event Hubs page for the Event Hub created, select `Shared access policies` in the left menu.

+     2. At the top of the window, select `+ Add`.

+     3. Type a name for your Policy, select `Manage`, that includes `Send` and `Listen`, then select `Create`.

 * Configure the Azure Function.